Free prescription glasses and exams.

 Centers are located across the United States and the world, and hundreds of thousands of people volunteer their time as well as services to the charity.
 The organization deals with a number of medical and social issues, with vision and glasses being just one of the.

 The resources are extensive.
 They include offering items such as free eye glasses, hearing aids, and similar support to the less fortunate.
 Referrals are also provide to partner organizations.
 Many of the prescription glass programs are run from their network of Lions Eyeglass Recycling Centers (LERCs).
 One of their primary goals is to help reduce or reverse blindness and help the hearing impaired.
-Read more on the numerous Lions Clubs and the programs they administer.
+Read more on the numerous Lions Clubs and the free eyeglass programs they administer.

 Glasses and eye care for senior citizens